Jewell Loyd: Unrivaled

 On July 13, 2024, it was announced that Loyd would appear and play in the inaugural 2025 season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.

 National team career

 Senior national team

 On June 21, 2021, Loyd was named to the 12-player roster for Team USA for the 2020 Summer Olympics.
 She and Team USA went on to win the gold medal in the tournament, defeating Japan 90–75 in the final.

 In June 2024, Loyd was again named to the US women's Olympic team to compete at the 2024 Summer Olympics in Paris.
 The United States defeated France 67–66 in the final, earning Loyd her second consecutive gold medal and the United States' eighth consecutive gold medal.

+Personal life

+Loyd announced her engagement to basketball player Natalija Marshall on September 2, 2026.